Tennis Betting Online

 In general terms, we recommend keeping your parlay bets down to a maximum of 4-5 players per ticket (2-3 is even better).
 While the odds greatly increase with each player added to a ticket, so do the odds that your bet will lose.
 Instead of going after massive wins on unrealistic bets, take home a lot of smaller wins.
 If you have four big favorites you want to bet on, splitting them into 2 parlays of two players will give you a much better shot at winning at least one of them.
 Depending on the odds, you’ll often make an overall profit with one losing parlay and one winning parlay.

 Parlay bets can be mixed as well.
-For example, if you’d like to place a bet on Manchester United, and another on Kim Clijsters, these bets can be combined onto a parlay ticket.
+For example, if you’d like to place a bet on Manchester United, and another on Kim Clijsters, these bets can be combined into a parlay ticket.

 Grand Slam Tennis Betting